(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 This creates further dissonance: If free will is an illusion, as Dr. Sapolsky and other neuroscientists argue, then moral judgment itself begins to collapse.
 To praise or blame individuals for behavior they did not freely choose is to perform a ritual of control, not a practice that benefits life.
 Civil rule, in this context, becomes a system of behavioral enforcement, detached from any solid ethical foundation.
 Civil rule, therefore, is justified entirely by the imagination of the “languaged mind.”
 Without our belief in the illusion that we are purely rational and free-willed, a product of the rational mind’s imagination, the practice of social contracting could never stand.

 Rather than being rational or free-willed, civilized people are driven by two wills—neither of which is free.
 One is innate, rooted in our desire to resolve instinctive feelings that reward us with contentment, for serving our species.
 The other is shaped by our circumstances, not our nature, and is based on our need to uphold our civil rights by following rules that support social agreements.
 These two wills are often in painful conflict—such as when married people feel obligated to refuse a present romantic connection to honor their legal contract.
 Some might argue that denying ourselves a heartfelt romance, to honor a contract, proves that we have free will.
 However, it does not prove anything.
-It only shows that our desire to serve the state is greater than our desire to serve life—and, for good reasons, given our circumstances (Maybe we are rational, after all!).
+It only shows that our desire to serve the state is greater than our desire to serve life—and, for good reasons, given our circumstances (Maybe we are rational, after all!)
 So, our species’ needs remain unmet, while our suffering becomes an increasingly heavy burden.
 This is because our souls, being expressions of Nature, will never yield.

 After all, romance is our species’ tool for genetic selection—not a blueprint for lifelong bonding.
 The fact that we’ve built our families on the fleeting impulse of romance may explain why so many of them collapse under the weight of unmet emotional needs—needs that only spiritual homes can satisfy.

 What emerges is a need to rethink morality—not as a law, or a contract, to enable the realization of an imagined future, but as an instinctive feeling, created by, and aligned with life’s innate wisdom.
 If we reach an era of post-contractual ethics, family relationships will be informal, based on the need to belong, rather than on the need to fulfill prescribed duties.
-Families will be built on care that is not legislated, but driven by the desire to be there for one another when needed.
+Families will be built on care that is not legislated but driven by the desire to be there for one another when needed.
 It is the simple, but most elemental human desire of all—the desire to love and be loved.
 In this view, morality isn’t something you think about.
 It’s what happens when you don’t have to think about it—i.e., when you don’t have civil rights to protect.

 Your work has helped millions see the cosmos with fresh eyes.
 I wonder what might happen if that same perspective were applied to the foundations of human flourishing—or perhaps, more urgently, the mystery of human suffering.
-I have no proof, but I suspect that, if we could demystify the reason we suffer unnaturally, we might rediscover life, as evolution intended it—a process where people find the pleasure of contentment, simply by living in harmony with the wisdom of their souls—notwithstanding hardships, dangers, loss, and all.
+I have no proof, but I suspect that, if we could demystify the reason we suffer unnaturally, we might rediscover life, as evolution created it—a process where people find the pleasure of contentment, simply by living in harmony with the wisdom of their souls—notwithstanding hardships, dangers, loss, and all.

 Life, from this perspective, is not a place to pursue personal ambitions by manipulating monetary and legal systems, these artificial tools of control.
 There are pleasures to be had in that realm—otherwise, those controls would sit idle.
 But lasting happiness is not one of them.
 Without contentment, there is no rest.
 The controls must be constantly manipulated, and the unintended consequences ripple outward.
 Human suffering, then, is not the end of the story, because the web of life also bears the burden.
 It suffers, also.

-As context: A related essay of mine—How We Lost Eden Without Even Leaving It—is slated for publication in The Atlantic, sometime early next year.
+As context: A related essay of mine—How We Lost Eden Without Even Leaving It—is slated for publication in The Atlantic sometime early next year.
 It explores similar themes of instinct, belonging, and the quiet unraveling of our moral scaffolding—both civilizational and ecological.

 Warmly,